Revisiting Variations in Topological Transitivity: Abstract

 \section{Abstract}

-We consider the topological dynamical systems $T \times X \to X$, given as $(t, x) \to tx$, on a topological space $X$ with $T$ as a acting group or semigroup.
-We take up the property of topological transitivity for $(X,T)$ and discuss the variations in its definitions.
+Topological dynamical systems $(X,T)$ are actions $T \times X \to X$, given as $(t, x) \to tx$, on a compact, Hausdorff topological space $X$ with $T$ as an acting group or monoid.
+We take up the property of topological transitivity especially for semiflows $(X,S)$ and discuss the variations in its definitions.
+We emphasize on those properties of transitivity that differ for semiflows as compared to those for flows or (semi)cascades.